Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams

 These variables correspond to the indicator function \eqref{eq:strategy_indicator}, representing local decision strategies at each decision node $j \in N^D$.
 Additionally, we define variables $\mu_{C_j} \ge 0$ representing the joint probability distribution of nodes $i \in C_j$.
 The expected utility maximization problem corresponding to the gradual RJT can then be formulated as in \citet{parmentier2020integer}:

-which contains a product of $|D|$ binary variables.
-To linearize this formulation, we instead define a continuous variable $\pi(s)$ representing the conditional path probability $\mathbb{P}(s \mid Z)$ and use the $z$-variables to model the conditional behavior of $\pi(s)$.
-Then, the MILP problem can be stated as \eqref{eq:dp_obj}-\eqref{eq:dp_z_bin}.